 “Prepare for an urgent double podiatric cauterization operation!” he barked to his assistant, who scurried out of the kiosk.
 “The strongest men and eunuchs among you may approach the examination and autopsy table as volunteer restrainers.”

 My physical strength isn’t limited to the thick musculature of my overburdened neck, so I stepped forward, hoping to overhear any last words the patient might utter.
-But the Chief Gardener, who had preceded us into the kiosk, noticed and shook his head.
-I decided it was best to acquiesce and delay my approach until he was distracted by a particularly anguished outburst—surely not far off.
+But the Chief Gardener, who’d preceded us into the kiosk, noticed and shook his head sternly.
+I thought it best to acquiesce and delay my approach until he was distracted by a particularly anguished outburst—surely not far off.

 As he was finishing these instructions, the doctor’s assistant returned with an unusual implement.
-He was trailed by two maidservants, who each held a lit brazier with padded gloves.
-Though I’d never seen one in use, I assumed that the unfamiliar object was a double podiatric cauterization fork—a medical device reserved for the wealthiest clients.
-Its correct operation required specialized training only available to the first rank of doctors, without which it was reported to be no more healthful than accidentally burning oneself with two pokers at the same time while tending an intense fire—a type of accident that rarely befalls even the clumsiest apprentice blacksmiths.
+He was trailed by two cariyes, each of whom held a lit brazier with padded gloves.
+Though I’d never seen one in use, I assumed the unfamiliar object was a double podiatric cauterization fork—a medical device reserved for the wealthiest clients.
+Its correct operation required specialized training only available to the first rank of doctors, without which it was reported to be no more healthful than accidentally burning oneself with two hot pokers at the same time—a variety of accident that rarely befalls even the clumsiest apprentice blacksmith.

-I’d burned slaves with hot pokers several times, of course, chiefly at my father’s behest: he thought it an important educational exercise for cultivating good slavesmanship, as the laziness innate to apprentices in any art might otherwise incline me toward easier and less effective tortures.
-My father reserved such punishments for the rebellious male slaves who occasionally passed through our office on the way to the galleys, since after their adolescence, the quality of their skin had no effect on their value; but even so, I consider them too inefficient to recommend for general use.
-Far better to push troublemakers to their limit through simple overwork, aided by judicious use of the lash, and thus squash two lizards with one rock.
+I’d administered corrective heat on several occasions, of course, chiefly at my father’s behest.
+Though useless for training odalisques, he thought it an important educational exercise for cultivating good general slavesmanship, as the laziness innate to apprentices in any art might otherwise incline me toward more easily executed punishments.
+He reserved hot pokers and the like for the rebellious male slaves who occasionally passed through our office, since after adolescence the quality of their skin had no effect on their value; but even in that use case I consider them too inefficient to recommend except as a last resort.
+Far better to push troublemakers to their limits through simple overwork, encouraged by judicious use of the lash, and thus squash two scorpions with one rock.

-The braziers were placed on the floor; the doctor’s assistant knelt down and carefully positioned them so that each cradled one prong of the double cauterization fork in its little mound of burning coal.
-The operative ends of the “fork” were not sharp points, but iron lumps molded into the shape of small and rather cute feet, which would have surely pleased the odalisque if they weren’t so soon to sear her own ambulatory organs.
+The braziers were placed on the floor.
+The doctor’s assistant knelt down and carefully positioned them so that each cradled one prong of the double cauterization fork in its little mound of burning coal.
+The operative ends of the “fork” were not sharp points, but iron lumps molded into the shape of rather cute little feet, which would have surely pleased the odalisque if they weren’t so soon to sear her own real ambulatory appendages.